GOMC-WSU/py-MCMD/README.md

 ## Notes

-- (1) GOMC does not currently use impropers, so if the hybrid simulations contain impropers for the NAMD simulation the energies will be different.
-It should be OK to not use impropers in GOMC and using them in NAMD, since the protein will not move in the GOMC simulation due to its size.
+- (1) GOMC does not currently use improper or Urey?Bradley potentials, so if the hybrid simulations contain impropers or Urey?Bradleys, the NAMD simulation energies will be different.
+In a protein simulation, it should be OK not to use impropers or Urey-Bradleys in GOMC and utilize them in NAMD since the protein will not move in the GOMC simulation due to its size.
+Each simulation will need to be individually evaluated to determine if not having the impropers or Urey-Bradleys in GOMC is irrelevant or significant to the simulation results.

 ## TO RUN hybrid simulations
-- (1) Change the variables in the user_input_variables_NAMD_GOMC.json file.
-Note the information about the variables is in the python code.
+- (1) Change the variables in the user_input_variables_NAMD_GOMC.json file, or whatever the user names it.
-There is some initial setup required to add and rename the GOMC and NAMD binary files and properly place the starting PDB, PDF and force field files.

 	total_cycles_namd_gomc_sims : integer
 		The total number of simulation cycles, where a cycle is a NAMD and